 And each oil has its own benefit — depending on the type of oil and skin concerns.
 On the model, Vo uses Sunday Riley’s C.E.O.
 Glow Vitamin C + Turmeric Face Oil.
 “Turmeric and vitamin C are really good [ingredients] for brightening.
 [This oil] is really unique because the skin drinks it right up.
-I use a pretty generous amount, warm it up into my hands, and press it [in], especially [on areas] where I’m going to apply highlighter,” she says.
+I use a pretty generous amount, warm it up into my hands and press it [in], especially [on areas] where I’m going to apply highlighter,” she says.
 “I want the skin to be really wet and moist.
 People always ask me, ‘What’s your favorite highlighter?’ but if you look at the highlighters I use, it’s like the finishing touch on the makeup.
 The makeup is already wet, dewy and perfect.
 By the time the highlighter goes on it [simply] finishes the look.”
 But if you are scared that you will look greasy when mixing oil into your foundation, Vo recommends introducing an oil in at night and seeing how your skin reacts in the morning.
-(She suggests sticking to 3-4 drops.)
+(She suggests sticking to three to four drops.)

 Her first look is all about the highlight — her trademark.
 While you wouldn’t sport this look around the office, it is perfect for Instagram or an editorial shoot.
-Using five different highlighters, including drops, stick and powder, she amped up the look by adding metallic eyeshadow to the eyes.
+Using five different highlighters, including drops, stick and powder, she amps up the look by adding metallic eyeshadow to the eyes.
 Careful to avoid shimmer overload, Vo tones it down by applying a matte velvet lip.

 For her second look, Vo teaches us how to conceal acne by using a model who has acne on her forehead.
-After applying foundation, she contours the face in the hollows of the cheekbone by using long sharp strokes.
+After applying foundation, she contours the face in the hollows of the cheekbone by using long, sharp strokes.
 And then she uses a beauty blender to “tap the living daylights out of it.”
-Followed by a khaki-glitter eye with glitter and a blend of neon and neutral blush, Vo moves to set the look with the Hourglass Ambient Lighting Palette.
+Followed by a khaki glitter eye and a blend of neon and neutral blush, Vo moves to set the look with the Hourglass Ambient Lighting Palette.
 But first, she applies concealer on the acne spots.
 By covering problem spots at the end, you prevent the concealer from sliding around.